Temple-Smith/CMPP-Hackathon-Final/README.md

   The vehicle class defines the vehicle object, along with getters for the size and license plate.

 Description of Parallel Component:
   Parallelism is handled within the AvailabilityChecker class.
-This utilizes Java streams to call the findAvailableSpot in parallel.
+The availability checker manages a list of parking spot objects to find an available     parking spot matching a specific vehicle size using a parallel stream.

 Exception Handling Strategy:
 The VehicleInvalidException is thrown when the vehicle has a null id or size.